 La Conversation was engraved by Jean Michel Liotard, and was announced for sale in the October 1733 issue of the Mercure de France, p.
 2229.

-Paris, collection of Jean de Jullienne (1686-1766; director of a tapestry factory and art dealer).
+Paris, collection of Jean de Jullienne (1686-1766; director of a tapestry factory).
 Jullienne’s ownership is attested to on the engraving: “du Cabinet de M. de Jullienne.”
-It was no longer in his collection by the time an inventory was created 1756; that manuscript is now in the Morgan Library and Museum, New York.
+It was no longer in his collection by the time an inventory was created in 1756; that manuscript is now in the Morgan Library & Museum, New York.

 London, Collection of Thomas Baring, 2nd Baronet (1772-1848; banker).
 The painting was in his possession by 1837 when he lent it to an exhibition at the British Institution.